Know what to expect: Mortgage Brokers vs. Mortgage Bankers

 Either a mortgage broker or a loan officer may assist you when you need a mortgage .
 It's easy to confuse the two job types since both will yield the same result: a new home.
 But as you enter the application process, it can help if you know their differences.

-A mortgage broker is someone or firm that serves as an independent agent for both the mortgage loan borrower and the lender.
-A mortgage broker coordinates things for you and your lender, which can be one of the following: a bank, trust company, credit union, mortgage corporation, finance company or even an individual, private investor.
+During the mortgage loan process, an individual or company who is an independent agent for both mortgage loan borrower and lender is a mortgage broker.
+A mortgage broker coordinates things between you and your lender, which can be one of the following: a credit union, bank, trust company, finance company, mortgage corporation or even a private investor.
 Acting as a facilitator between you and your lender, your mortgage broker can match you with a credit union, bank, trust company, finance company, mortgage corporation or even a private investor.
-A mortgage broker will review your finances to determine which lender is the right fit for you.
-From application to closing, your mortgage broker facilitates the loan process: presenting your mortgage application to several lenders, and coordinating the process with the lender through to closing.
-The broker receives a commission from the borrower at closing.
+Which lender offers the mortgage loans that fits your financial situation?
+A mortgage broker will help you find the best fit.
+Your broker will present your mortgage application to various lenders, and works with the lender of choice until closing.
+The borrower pays a commission to the broker at closing.

-A loan officer represents you to the bank or other lending institution.
-From choosing a loan product to closing, a loan officer can walk a borrower through the process.
-Loan officers are paid a commission or salary for their work by their employers.
+A mortgage banker (also known as an "account executive" or "loan representative") represents the borrower to the lending institution.
+From finding a loan product to closing, a mortgage banker will guide you through the process.
+Loan officers are given a commission or salary for their services by their employers.

 In the market for a mortgage?
 We can assist you!
 Give us a call at